George Long (scholar): Works

 See HJ Matthews, in Memoriam, reprinted from the Brighton College Magazine, 1879.

 Family

 During his time in Virginia, Long married Harriet Selden (nee Gray), the widow of Lieutenant-Colonel Joseph Selden, a judge of the Supreme Court of Arkansas.
 When the Longs returned to England in 1828, they took with them their Virginia-born slave, Jacob Walker.
 As slavery was no longer legal in England, Jacob is listed as a manservant on the 1841 census.
 The Longs had four children together, along with two daughters from Harriet's previous marriage.
-Harriet died from cancer in 1841, and when Jacob Walker died two months later from smallpox, following an inoculation, he was interred in the same grave, which is now a Grade II listed memorial.
+Harriet died from cancer in 1841, and when Jacob Walker died two months later from smallpox following an inoculation, he was interred in the same grave, which is now listed Grade II on the National Heritage List for England.